-St Stephen's Green Park
+St Stephen's Green

-The park is packed with all types of trees, meadows, a central fountain and several monuments built in honor of important Irish citizens.
+The park is packed with all types of trees, meadows, a central fountain and several monuments built in honour of important Irish citizens.
 One of the most curious parts of the park is a garden for the blind with richly scented plants, all labelled in Braille.

-Green like the rest of Ireland
+Green Like The Rest of Ireland

 Schedule

-Monday to Saturday: 7:30am - dusk
+Monday to Saturday: 7:30 am - dusk

-Sunday and bank holidays: 9:30am - dusk
+Sunday and bank holidays: 9:30 am - dusk

 Price